sverweij/dependency-cruiser/doc/options-reference.md

 the `err-html` reporter, including a title, a summary section, a details section and a footer.
 It might be you don't need that in your target situation (e.g. in a [GitHub action job summary](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/)).
 This is why it is configurable.
-The a `markdown` section in the `options.reporterOptions` section of your dependency-cruiser lets you configure what parts to leave in or out - and even what titles and headers the report should show:
+The `markdown` section in the `options.reporterOptions` section of your dependency-cruiser lets you configure what parts to leave in or out - and even what titles and headers the report should show: